sw3023/letsencrypt-dockercloud-haproxy/README.md

   * Define an `OPTIONS` environment variable in the `letsencrypt` service, if you want to pass additional arguments to `certbot` (e.g. `--staging`).

+    ***VERY IMPORTANT***

+    Make sure you set the environment variable OPTIONS: --staging on the letsencrypt service  until you are 100% sure you are configured properly and you want to get a real certificate.
+Otherwise you’ll reache the 5 certificates limit per domain per week and you’ll end up waiting a week before being able to regenerate a valid certificate if you didn’t backup the ones already generated

   * Define an `LOAD_BALANCER_SERVICE_NAME` environment variable in the `letsencrypt` service.
 It is used to wait for this service to be listening on port 80 before starting the `letsencrypt` service.